 Enter a Title.

-Under Pages, select Public or Private Pages and the settings you want to export.
+Under Pages, select the Pages and settings you want to export.

 Under the Content category, select All to export all content or specify a date range or time to filter the content to export.